MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/03_the_game1_file/index.md

 > You may be wondering why there is an [Initialize](xref:Microsoft.Xna.Framework.Game.Initialize) method instead of performing all initializations in the constructor.
 The [Initialize](xref:Microsoft.Xna.Framework.Game.Initialize) method is a `virtual` method that is overridden, and [it is advised to not call overridable methods from within a constructor](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca2214), as this can lead to unexpected states in object constructor when called.
 Additionally, when the constructor is called, the base constructor will instantiate properties and services based on the target platform that may be needed first before performing initializations for the game itself.

 ## Content Loading
 The [LoadContent](xref:Microsoft.Xna.Framework.Game.LoadContent) method serves as the place for asset management.
 Here you can load textures, sound effects, music, and other game assets.
-We'll cover loading assets in the coming chapters as we discuss each asset type that can be loaded.
+We will cover loading assets in the coming chapters as we discuss each asset type that can be loaded.
 In a new project, the only task it performs is initializing a new instance of the [SpriteBatch](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch).

 ```cs
 protected override void LoadContent()